ABOUT

 Repo

-many threads with low latency.
-Designed as a bounded ring using
+threads concurrently.
+Designed as a bounded ring using C++ atomics &

-C++20 atomics & cache-line padding to eliminate contention and false
+cache-line padding to mitigate contention and false sharing.

 IN PROGRESS